 - Educate yourselves and educate and equip your employees to advance equity in the workplace

 - Improve practices for recruiting, hiring and advancing employees of color in your company

-- Encourage diversity and partnerships in your business relationships, and encourage your partners and vendors to embrace diversity in the workforce
+- Encourage diversity in our partnerships and business relationships, and encourage your partners and vendors to embrace diversity in their workforce

 - Donate funds to support organizations addressing racial injustice and advancing equity

 - Vote and encourage your employees to vote as well